Tanishka101/PowerBI-Dashboards/README.md

 # PowerBI-Dashboards
-Please find interactive PowerBI dashboards which I've created as of my learning experience.
+Please find interactive PowerBI dashboards which I've created as a part of my learning experience.